 What we don’t: Less versatile than the Cosmic Down above.

 Colorado-based Kelty has been in the camping business for a long time, and we like what they’ve come up with in the Galactic 30.
 What makes this bag unique is its combination of quality 550-fill-power down with a rectangular shape.
 Most traditional camping bags stick to synthetic fill for cost savings, but lofty down clusters offer a premium feel and warmth that polyester just can’t match.
-And as we’ve come to expect from Kelty, the Galactic is solidly built and priced pretty affordably at $170, which is around $30 less than REI’s similarly intentioned Hunkerdown above.
+And as we’ve come to expect from Kelty, the Galactic is solidly built and priced pretty affordably at $170.

 What are the downsides in choosing the Galactic 30?
 First off, the latest Galactic no longer has a hydrophobic treatment on the down, which we appreciated on the past model for added wet-weather protection.
-Further, unlike REI's Hunkerdown above, the Galactic omits a hood, which is extremely useful for maximizing warmth.
+Further, unlike Teton Sports’ Celsius above, the Galactic omits a hood, which is extremely useful for maximizing warmth.
 Finally, the rectangular shape and 30-degree temperature rating mean that it isn’t viable for most backpacking trips, which is one of the main reasons to go with a packable and lightweight down bag.
-As a result, the mummy-shaped Kelty Cosmic Down above is a more versatile crossover camping/backpacking option (for $5 less to boot), but we still love the recipe of cozy down warmth in a roomy and affordable package.
+As a result, the mummy-shaped Kelty Cosmic Down above is a more versatile crossover camping/backpacking option, but we still love the recipe of cozy down warmth in a roomy and affordable package that the Galactic provides.

 See the Kelty Galactic 30